Job no: 528027

 Special Instructions to Applicants

-To be considered for this position, applicants must submit a complete application at https://careers.uoregon.edu/en-us/job/527350/general-maintenance-mechanic.
-Complete applications must include an online application, a cover letter, resume and answers to the following supplemental questions:
+To be considered for this position, applicants must submit a complete application, including an online application, a cover letter, resume and answers to the following supplemental question:

 Campus Planning and Facilities Management (CPFM) is a vibrant department, which comprises five units, and approximately 270 employees: Facilities Services, Utilities & Energy, Campus Planning, Office of Sustainability, and Design & Construction.
 The units of CPFM strive to provide excellent customer service to the University of Oregon campus and operate with the highest professional standards, communicating and collaborating with customers to support the stewardship of the campus.

-Work is reviewed directly by the Mechanical Shop supervisor and/or lead worker to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
+Work is reviewed regularly by the supervisor to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
 A performance appraisal is conducted annually.

 • Four years of experience maintaining, repairing, and fabricating parts for machinery, tools, and equipment such as automobiles, trucks, hydraulic systems, lift trucks, etc.; OR